 Bill Webster reported on the “Annual Trip to the Sea”, from Hanover to the Atlantic.
 His family has hosted a reception for the canoers at his home in Old Saybrook for many, many years, including 2018.
 Twenty-seven undergrads and friends made the trip this year.
 Bill noted that the Ledyard Canoe Club is much revived.

-Bill Webster is hosting the Class meeting at his home in He invited Classmates to arrive early, spend the night and play golf before the meeting, which will begin at noon.
+Bill Webster is hosting the Class meeting at his home in on July 17.
+He invited Classmates to arrive early, spend the night and play golf before the meeting, which will begin at noon.

 The call/meeting ended at 12:50.